techbrett/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 > [!NOTE]
 > This feature is currently in Public Preview.

 When you turn on the organization-wide or per-organizer **Anonymous participants can join a meeting** setting, your organizers see the **Unverified participants can join the meeting** setting in their **Meeting options**.
-The **Unverified participants can join the meeting** setting is **On** by default, but your organizers can turn this setting **Off** for specific meetings to restrict access.
+This setting is turned On by default, allowing unverified participants to join meetings.
+However, organizers can choose to turn this setting off for specific meetings to restrict access.
 If you turn off the organization-wide or using per-organizer **Anonymous participants can join a meeting** policy setting, organizers don’t have this meeting option.

 ## Anonymous users can join a meeting after verifying with an email code (Public Preview for Teams Premium)